intunist/notebooks/README.md

 Notebooks for use in Jupyter, Colab, Kaggle, etc.

 Notebooks for prototyping and testing.

-<br />Note these notebooks are for Intunist use and no support is provided for third-parties.
+**Note**: <ins>while these notebooks are available for anyone to use, they are primarily intended for Intunist use and no support is provided.</ins>

 Team members: please direct errors to team lead as soon as is convenient